 Lavenham is a very popular tourist destination in Suffolk – understandably so – and parking a motorhome, especially at weekends, usually means arriving early.

-We use the public car park beside (and possibly owned by) The Cock Horse Inn just about opposite the impressive 14th century church.
-Coaches have allocated bays and although there are no such spaces for motorhomes, those on the left hand side of the car park are large enough for a 20 foot van.
+We use the public car park beside (and possibly owned by) The Cock Horse Inn opposite the impressive 14th century church.
+Coaches have allocated bays.
+Although there are no such spaces for motorhomes, those on the left hand side of the car park are large enough for a 20 foot van.

 Parking is technically free, but donations are requested in a box by the toilet block at the entrance.
 A worthy request given the delights of Lavenham where you can easily spend the entire day.

 Prentice Street in the middle of the village (that leads to the Guildhall) also has a car park, albeit smaller and it’s usually quite full.
 But this too is free, provided you display a ticket.

 Neither car park allows overnight parking although we wondered if the pub would allow it if you purchased a meal.
 No harm in asking (if it is indeed their land).

 Having driven past the wonderfully wonky timbered houses along the main street, you will wonder where to visit first!
 Just be prepared to spend a good few hours marvelling at the houses.
 And enjoying the tea rooms, galleries, hotels, church and gift shops.